KirillXL/KirillXL/README.md

-ё## Hi!👋 I am a novice Data Scientist, in my profile you will find the results of my training in the fields of statistics and machine learning🧑‍💻
+## Hi!👋 I am a novice Data Scientist, in my profile you will find the results of my training in the fields of statistics and machine learning🧑‍💻

 My Tools: